 Layers Make a Huge Image – They Also Make a Successful Image

 For every major step in processing, you should be stamping a new layer (Shift+CTRL+ALT+N+E).
 There are two main benefits to this:

-- Your workflow in non-destructive when using this method.
+- Your workflow is non-destructive when using this method.
 Your history only holds so many steps and you can’t go back beyond what’s listed, but if you created layers for all the major steps you have the flexibility to go back to any point and quickly review all of your steps to see where something might have gone wrong, or mark what you did right.

 Noise is Your Enemy- How do You Avoid it?

 We’re all very anxious to pull out the details of the object we’ve already spent so much time acquiring.
 My first advice, slow down!
 You popped into the curves and pulled your first aggressive stretch.
 That wasn’t enough, so why not another aggressive stretch?
-Getting too aggressive out of the gate will introduce noise from the start and doom the rest of your workflow.
+Getting too aggressive out of the gate will introduce and enhance existing noise from the start and doom the rest of your workflow.
 Go slow and gentle with the curves.
 Use the opacity function I already talked about with your curves layers to feather them in.
 I usually only do three curves, they look similar to the images below, and in the order they are presented.
 First an aggressive stretch, then a moderate s-curve stretch, followed by a gentle stretch.
 Each curve is a new layer, and the levels are adjusted between each stretch.
 Depending on the quality of your data, you might get away with another very mild s-curve stretch.

 Get a Handle on Levels

 Slam the levels to push the data to the left of the histogram window and get a black sky.
 How hard is that, right?
 The problems with this method is that the sky isn’t black, and you’ll be introducing additional noise when you try to bring out the darker details of your object using curves.
 There are some tricks to levels that will help you get the most out of your hard work.